 Store Medications Properly and Securely

-Most medications need to be stored in dry place at room temperature, away from direct sunlight.
+Most medications need to be stored in a dry place at room temperature, away from direct sunlight.
 Some medications need to be refrigerated to keep their active ingredients working.
 The bathroom, where many people keep medications in a medicine cabinet, is often the worst place to store medicines – the environment can become overly moist from sinks, shower and bathtub use.

 Some medications have a higher risk for abuse, addiction, or severe adverse events than others.
 Opioid painkillers, for example, are the most common prescription drugs involved in prescription drug overdose deaths.
 And it’s not just adults at risk.
 The Centers for Disease Control and Prevention (CDC) reports that 87 young children died of opioid intoxication in 2015, up from just 16 in 1999.